leeworry/MTD4SemiRE/README.md

 to get teacher1 and teacher2.

+Next, using get_teacher_features.py to get feature.pkl:

+python get_teacher_features.py --labeled_ratio 0.05 --model_num 2

+Finally, you can train a student model by:

+python train.py --labeled_ratio 0.05 --is_student

+If you have any question, please let me know.

 ## Code Overview
 The main entry for all models is in `train.py`.
 We provide the "self-trainng + MTD" version.